jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

-=== WordPress Photo Gallery Plugin – Envira Gallery ===
+=== Photo Gallery by Envira - Responsive Image Gallery for WordPress ===
-Contributors: enviragallery, nathansingh, chrisakelley, dimensionmedia
+Contributors: griffinjt, smub
-Tags: gallery, image gallery, photo gallery, video gallery, wordpress gallery plugin, album, youtube gallery, gallery, lightbox, gallery plugin, gallery slider, gallery slideshow, gallery widget
+Tags: gallery, image gallery, photo gallery, responsive gallery, wordpress gallery plugin, album, content gallery, fancy gallery, fullscreen gallery, gallery lightbox, gallery plugin, gallery slider, gallery slideshow, gallery widget, grid gallery, masonry gallery, media gallery, mosaic gallery, photo album, polaroid gallery, portfolio gallery, post gallery, thumbnail gallery, video gallery, wordpress gallery, youtube gallery
-Requires at least: 4.4.0
+Requires at least: 4.0
-Tested up to: 5.0.2
+Tested up to: 4.8.1
-Requires PHP: 5.3
 Stable tag: trunk
 License: GNU General Public License v2.0 or later

-Envira Gallery is the fastest, easiest to use WordPress image gallery plugin.
-Lightbox with Drag & Drop builder that helps you create beautiful galleries with just a few clicks.
+The best WordPress image gallery plugin.
+Drag & Drop photo gallery builder that helps you create beautiful photo galleries with just a few clicks.

 == Description ==

+= WordPress Photo Gallery Plugin =

-We believe that you shouldn't have to hire a developer to create a WordPress gallery.
-That's why we built <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira">Envira</a>, a drag & drop **photo gallery plugin** that's both EASY, FAST and POWERFUL.
+Here at **Envira Gallery**, we believe that you shouldn't have to hire a developer to create a WordPress image gallery.
+That's why we built <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira Gallery">Envira Gallery</a>, a drag & drop **photo gallery plugin** that's both EASY and POWERFUL.

+**Envira Gallery** allows you to create beautiful responsive photo gallery and video gallery for your WordPress site in minutes, not hours!

+At Envira Gallery, user experience is our #1 priority.
+That's why we put in extra effort to ensure that Envira is the best responsive **photo gallery** for WordPress.
+This means that your image gallery will always look great on all devices (mobile, tablet, laptop, and desktop).

-Envira is highly optimized for web and server performance because we understand the importance of speed when it comes to SEO and conversion.
+Envira Gallery is highly optimized for web and server performance because we understand the importance of speed when it comes to SEO and conversion.
+We can honestly say that Envira Gallery is the **fastest WordPress photo gallery plugin** in the market.

-> <strong>Envira Pro</strong><br />
+> <strong>Envira Gallery Pro</strong><br />
-> Photo Gallery by Envira is the lite version of the popular Envira Pro plugin that comes with all the features you will ever need including albums, tags, social media integration, gallery templates / gallery layouts, deeplinking, pagination, e-commerce, image proofing, and tons more. <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira">Click here to purchase Envira Pro now!</a>
+> Photo Gallery by Envira is the lite version of the popular Envira Gallery plugin that comes with all the photo gallery features you will ever need including albums, tags, social media integration, gallery templates, deeplinking, pagination, ecommerce, image proofing, and tons more. <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira Gallery">Click here to purchase the best premium WordPress gallery plugin now!</a>

-**Envira** has been downloaded over 1,000,000 times.
-Here's why smart photographers, designers, and developers love Envira, and you will too!
+**Photo Gallery by Envira** has been downloaded over 900,000 times.
+Here's why smart photographers, designers, and developers love Envira Gallery, and you will too!

 https://www.youtube.com/watch?v=4jHG3LOmV-c&w=532&rel=0

-= Drag & Drop Gallery Builder =
+= Drag & Drop Photo Gallery Builder =

-We were tired with the bloated and buggy gallery widgets.
-That's why we built Envira to adapt to your workflow and allow you to create in minutes.
+We were tired with the bloated and buggy image gallery plugins.
+That's why we built Envira Gallery to adapt to your workflow and allow you to create responsive WordPress photo galleries in minutes.
 By using our easy to use <a href="http://enviragallery.com/features/drag-drop-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">drag and drop builder</a>, you can upload your photos, rearrange them, and basically create an image gallery in 5 minutes or less.

-You can also add gallery blocks built for the new WordPress 5.0 Gutenberg block editor.
+But don't just take our word.
+See what one of the WordPress experts are saying:

 > The trick to making difficult things easy is to keep the easy things still easy. <strong>Envira makes everything easy.</strong> If you've struggled with WordPress gallery plugins that take video tutorials to learn, you're going to love Envira.<br>
-> Chris Lema - WordPress Blogger and Speaker
+> Chris Lema - Blogger and Speaker

 = Mobile Ready, SEO Friendly and Optimized for Speed =

-Envira is 100% responsive and mobile-friendly by default.
-We optimized every query on the front-end and the back-end to ensure maximum speed.
+Envira Gallery is 100% responsive and mobile-friendly by default.
+We also optimized every query on the front-end and the back-end to ensure maximum speed - Yes, Envira is the fastest WordPress photo gallery plugin.

-Plus, you have the ability for meta data, deeplinks, standalone galleries, and pagination.
+We also made Envira the most SEO friendly photo gallery plugin with ability for meta data, deeplinks, standalone galleries, and paginaton.

 = Sharing and Selling Photos Made EASY =

+Want to add the Pinterest button on your images?
+Share your photos on social media?
+Or sell them to your users?
+Envira has you covered.

-Social media integrations, image proofing, and WooCommerce store integration.
+Social media integrations, image proofing, and WooCommerce store integration, you can do it all in Envira Gallery.

+See what the leading WordPress eCommerce expert is saying:

 > Not only is Envira <strong>exceptionally well built</strong> behind the scenes, it's also exceptionally easy to use.
 It's perfect for those who really want to get things done.<br>
-> Pippin Williamson - WordPress Core Contributor and founder of EasyDigitalDownloads
+> Pippin Williamson - WordPress Core Contributor and eCommerce Expert

 = Easy to Customize and Extend =

-You can easily customize with our built-in wordpress templates or create your own.
+You can easily customize your Envira Gallery with our built-in templates or create your own.

 But we also knew that our developer friends may want to extend it further.
 That's why Envira comes with tons of hooks and filters (and yes it's all very-well documented).

+See why one of the leading WordPress developers love Envira:

 > Most WordPress gallery options are either too basic or require a PhD to figure out.
 For my clients, I need something that is easy to use yet powerful.
 Envira is the answer.
 Its straight forward approach means it is a breeze for my clients to quickly create galleries.
 Nevertheless, with the API and documentation available, it also allows developers to make customizations and extend functionality when necessary.
 Simply put, <strong>Envira is a great tool</strong> for everyone's tool chest.<br>
 > Jared Atchison - Top Notch Engineer and WordPress Developer

-= Full Envira Feature List =
+= Full Envira Gallery Feature List =

-* Guttenberg Blocks for WordPress 5.0
 * Drag & Drop Photo Gallery Builder
-* 100% Responsive - Mobile Friendly
+* 100% Responsive Photo Gallery - Mobile Friendly
-* Beautiful WordPress Templates for Customization
+* Beautiful Photo Gallery Templates for Customization
 * <a href="http://enviragallery.com/addons/albums-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Albums</a> - Easily organize your photo galleries, choose cover photos, and more.
 * <a href="http://enviragallery.com/addons/social-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Social Sharing</a> - Share your photos on Facebook, Twitter, Pinterest, and Google+
 * <a href="http://enviragallery.com/addons/videos-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Video Galleries</a> - Not just for photos!
-You can add YouTube, Vimeo, Wistia, and other videos in your video gallery.
+You can add YouTube, Vimeo, Wistia, and other videos in your **video gallery**.
 * <a href="http://enviragallery.com/addons/watermarking-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Watermarking</a> - Protect your images from theft with watermarking.
 * <a href="http://enviragallery.com/addons/slideshow-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Slideshow</a> - Add beautiful slideshow with autoplay, manual controls, and more.
-* <a href="http://enviragallery.com/addons/deeplinking-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Deeplinking</a> - Make your gallery and images SEO friendly and easily link to individual images with deeplinking.
+* <a href="http://enviragallery.com/addons/deeplinking-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Deeplinking</a> - Make your gallery SEO friendly and easily link to individual images with deeplinking.
 * <a href="http://enviragallery.com/addons/pagination-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Pagination</a> - Split your large galleries into multiple pages to improve page speed, user experience, and pageviews.
 * <a href="http://enviragallery.com/addons/proofing-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Image Proofing</a> - We made client image proofing easy for your photography business.
 * <a href="http://enviragallery.com/addons/woocommerce-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WooCommerce Integration</a> - Instantly display and sell your photos with the most popular eCommerce software on the web.
-* <a href="http://enviragallery.com/addons/tags-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Image Tags</a> - Organize your WordPress photos with tags for easy search and display that also filtrable.
+* <a href="http://enviragallery.com/addons/tags-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Image Tags</a> - Organize your WordPress photos with tags for easy search and display.
+You can use this to create a **filterable gallery**.
 * <a href="http://enviragallery.com/addons/password-protection-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Password Protection</a> - Prevent unauthorized access to your WordPress galleries.
 * <a href="http://enviragallery.com/addons/standalone-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Standalone Galleries</a> - Create independent galleries that are not tied to your posts or pages.
 * <a href="http://enviragallery.com/addons/exif-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">EXIF Meta Data</a> - Display your EXIF data including camera model, aperture, shutter speed, and more.
-* <a href="http://enviragallery.com/addons/pinterest-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Pinterest</a> - Add the Pinterest Pin It button to improve your reach.
+* <a href="http://enviragallery.com/addons/pinterest-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Pinterest</a> - Add the Pinterest Pin It button to your gallery images to improve your reach.
-* <a href="http://enviragallery.com/addons/instagram-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Instagram</a> - Import Instagram images.
+* <a href="http://enviragallery.com/addons/instagram-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Instagram Galleries</a> - Import Instagram images into your WordPress gallery.
-* <a href="http://enviragallery.com/addons/fullscreen-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">FullScreen Display</a> - Take advantage of the native fullscreen and Lightbox display.
+* <a href="http://enviragallery.com/addons/fullscreen-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">FullScreen Display</a> - Take advantage of the native fullscreen gallery and lightbox display.
 * <a href="http://enviragallery.com/addons/supersize-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Supersized Images</a> - Don't want to crop or resize your images?
 Supersize allows you to do just that.
 * <a href="http://enviragallery.com/addons/dynamic-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Dynamic Galleries</a> - Easily create galleries on the fly from various different sources.
-* <a href="http://enviragallery.com/addons/defaults-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Gallery Defaults</a> - Speed up the creation process by saving your default settings.
+* <a href="http://enviragallery.com/addons/defaults-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Gallery Defaults</a> - Speed up the gallery creation process by saving your default settings.
-* <a href="http://enviragallery.com/addons/css-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">CSS Styles</a> - Customize your portfolio by adding custom CSS and styles.
+* <a href="http://enviragallery.com/addons/css-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">CSS Styles</a> - Customize your gallery by adding custom CSS and styles.
 * <a href="http://enviragallery.com/addons/lightroom-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Adobe Lightroom to WordPress</a> - Do you love Adobe Lightroom?
 We do too.
 You can automatically create and sync photo galleries from your Adobe Lightroom Collections.
 We made Lightroom to WordPress import easy!
 * <a href="http://enviragallery.com/addons/zip-importer-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Zip Importer</a> - Nobody likes uploading images individually.
 Now you can build a gallery from a .zip file.
-* <a href="http://enviragallery.com/addons/dropbox-importer-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Dropbox Importer</a> - You can easily import photos from your Dropbox account.
+* <a href="http://enviragallery.com/addons/dropbox-importer-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Dropbox Importer</a> - Do you love Dropbox?
+We do too.
+You can easily import photos from your Dropbox account into your WordPress Gallery.
-* <a href="http://enviragallery.com/addons/nextgen-importer-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">NextGen Importer</a> - Not a fan of NextGen?
-You can import your files in few simple clicks.
+* <a href="http://enviragallery.com/addons/nextgen-importer-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">NextGen Importer</a> - Not a fan of NextGen Gallery?
+Want to switch from NextGen Gallery?
+You can do that in few simple clicks.
 * Want us to add something else?
 Suggest a feature and we'll get it added!

+After reading this feature list, you can probably imagine why Envira is the best WordPress photo gallery plugin in the market.

+But don't just take our word.
+See what one of the expert WordPress consultants and core contributor is saying:

 > When it comes to WordPress gallery plugins, <strong>Envira has no equal</strong>.
 Solid enough to do the job right, while flexible enough to handle any situation you can throw at it.<br>
-> Andrew Norcross - Expert WordPress Consultant and Core Contributer
+> Andrew Norcross - Expert WordPress Consultant

-= Demos =
+= WordPress Photo Gallery Demo =

+Envira Gallery is truly the perfect combination of Easy and Powerful.

-While Envira offers tons of features, below are some of the most requested demos.
+While Envira offers tons of features, below are some of the most requested photo gallery demos.

-* <a href="http://enviragallery.com/demo/lightbox-gallery-demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Lightbox Photo Display Demo</a>
+* <a href="http://enviragallery.com/demo/lightbox-gallery-demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Lightbox Gallery Demo</a>
-* <a href="http://enviragallery.com/demo/masonry-gallery-demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Masonry Display Demo</a>
+* <a href="http://enviragallery.com/demo/masonry-gallery-demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Masonry Gallery Demo</a>
 * <a href="http://enviragallery.com/demo/albums-demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Photo Albums Demo</a>
-* <a href="http://enviragallery.com/demo/polaroid-gallery/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Polaroid Photo Display Demo</a>
+* <a href="http://enviragallery.com/demo/polaroid-gallery/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Polaroid Gallery Demo</a>
-* <a href="http://enviragallery.com/demo/video-gallery-demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Video Display Demo</a>
+* <a href="http://enviragallery.com/demo/video-gallery-demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Video Gallery Demo</a>
-* See the full list of <a href="http://enviragallery.com/demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Envira Demos</a>
+* See the full list of <a href="http://enviragallery.com/demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Envira Gallery Demos</a>

-= Popular Envira Tutorials =
+= Popular Envira Gallery Tutorials =

-We share tons of photography tutorials at the <a href="http://enviragallery.com/blog/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Envira blog</a>.
+We share tons of photography tutorials at the <a href="http://enviragallery.com/blog/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Envira Gallery blog</a>.

-Below are some of the most popular Envira tutorials:
+Below are some of the most popular Envira Gallery tutorials:

 * <a href="http://enviragallery.com/how-to-add-a-polaroid-gallery-in-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">How to Add a Polaroid Gallery in WordPress</a>
 * <a href="http://enviragallery.com/how-to-create-a-masonry-image-gallery-in-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">How to Create a Masonry Image Gallery in WordPress</a>